adopted-ember-addons/ember-infinity/README.md

 ***As of v1.0-alpha and above, this library officially supports Ember 2.4 and above***

-***Note: We are moving towards a 1-0 release that will allow for the use of multiple infinity models, provide extensibility to the InfinityModel, and generally make the addon easier to reason about.
-Check it out here [1-0](https://github.com/ember-infinity/ember-infinity/tree/1-0)***

 Demo: [hhff.github.io/ember-infinity/](http://hhff.github.io/ember-infinity/)

 Simple, flexible infinite scrolling for Ember CLI Apps.
 Works out of the box